-As soon as permanent molars are fully erupted in the mouth within the first 6 months those teeth should be sealed.
-Once bacteria get stuck to the pits and fissures of molars and cause staining and subsequent demineralization of enamel, then sealants could not be placed over those suspicious areas.
+As soon as permanent molars fully erupt in the mouth within the first 6 months those teeth should be sealed.
+Once bacteria get stuck to the pits and fissures of molars and cause staining and subsequent demineralization of enamel, then sealants cannot be placed over those suspicious areas.

 When to expect eruption of permanent molars for placement of sealants?

 They are two sets of permanent molars.
-First are 6 year old molars that come around age 6 and second set is called 12.year old molars that erupt at age 12 or around that time if the child is not delayed with it’s dental growth and development.
+The first is 6-year-old molars that come around age 6, and the second set is called 12-year-old molars that erupt at age 12 or around that time if the child is not delayed with their dental growth and development.